-How often do you find yourself looking back fondly to the old days, perhaps someone pops up in your memory bank and you often wonder how they are today.
+How often do you find yourself looking back fondly to the old days?
+Perhaps someone pops up in your memory bank and you often wonder how they are today.
 Leaving school, college, university, changing jobs, relocating or having children for instance, can happen in what seems the blink of an eye.
-It’s very easy, leading busy lives and loosing contact with someone unintentionally and before one knows it, years have passed.
-I am certainty guilty, I have done it many times!
+It’s very easy, leading busy lives and losing contact with someone unintentionally and before one knows it, years have passed.
+I am certainly guilty, I have done it many times!

 The modern kids today would think that’s hilarious, whilst holding their latest gadget!

 How far we have come.
 Punch the name of a person in the a search bar in Facebook, Instagram or Google for example and sometimes we are rewarded with tons of information, photographs and the option to message the person we once knew.
 Other times it can be problematic, especially if that person has married, changed their name or doesn’t use social media.
 I for one would be tricky to find, as I have changed my name not once but twice!

 Sending that initial contact when you message someone on Facebook with something along the lines of ‘Hello – where have you been?’
 Such a simple sentence may result in reuniting long lost friends with sweet success or may well end being a disappointing experience, as it hasn’t been smooth sailing nor as successful as one had hoped.

 What follows is a roller-coaster of emotions, excitement, sense of achievement, anticipation, hope, nerves, anger, disappointment, confusion, resentment or pure relief perhaps.